Charles & Colvard Review : Reputable Online Retailer?

 Is there any information about the moissanite Charles & Colvard?

 Charles & Colvard is, in fact, the first known American company to sell lab-grown moissanite.
-Their process of creating moissanite takes two to three months per gem, and afterward, fems are tested for purity, overall quality, and graded.
+Their process of creating moissanite takes two to three months per gem, and afterward, fems are tested for purity, overall quality, and graded (similar to a mohs scale).
 Every gem comes with a Charles & Colvard Certificate of Authenticity.

 While these are all excellent features, it would be nice to see some outside grading or certification, not just in the house.
 They also offer plentiful guides as to what cut you should purchase and how to care for moissanite.

 Is Charles & Colvard an accredited business?
 And what do customers think?

 Charles & Colvard had been accredited by the Better Business Bureau since 1998, holds an A plus rating, and an average of just under four and a half out of five stars based upon one hundred and eighty customer reviews on SiteJabber.
 Customers mostly rated the company high on service, value, and quality, but lower on returns.